 This document effectively allocates assets and other financial resources in the event the marriage or relationship ceases.
 Whilst many people believe planning for divorce before the marriage begins is controversial or otherwise “unromantic”, a BFA is an integral part of prudent estate planning.
 This document is a mechanism similar to the preparation of a will or enduring power of attorney.

-To create a binding financial agreement, several requirements must be met in accordance with the Family Law Act, including:
+To create binding financial agreements, several requirements must be met in accordance with the Family Law Act, including:

 If these requirements are not met, the agreement can be set aside by application to the Federal Circuit Court of Australia.
 In addition to failing formal requirements, the agreement may also be set aside in circumstances where:

-To ensure your BFA will stand up against the law, the document should be constructed to avoid grounds which would vitiate the agreement.
+To ensure your BFA will stand up against the law, the document should be constructed to avoid grounds that would vitiate the agreement.
 This involves following the correct process:

-The last consideration, which is perhaps the most important, is the client’s receipt of competent independent legal advice and understanding of what constitutes unreasonable pressure, influence, demand or conduct.
-If a person displayed behavior which is unconscionable, is likely to place undue influence or duress on the other party, the Court will usually set aside the agreement.
+The last consideration, which is perhaps the most important, is the client’s receipt of competent independent legal advice and understanding of what constitutes unreasonable pressure, influence, demand, or conduct.
+If a person displayed behavior that is unconscionable, is likely to place undue influence or duress on the other party, the Court will usually set aside the agreement.

-To understand more, and seek clarity on your matter to create an Airtight Binding Financial Agreement please consider a Free 20-minute initial consultation with an experienced family lawyer in Brisbane.
+To understand more, and seek clarity on your matter to create an Airtight Binding Financial Agreements please consider a Free 20-minute initial consultation with an experienced family lawyer in Brisbane.